AP Interview: Owner confronts Israeli team’s racist past

 Beitar, rooted in the same pre-state Zionist movement that inspired the ruling Likud party, is one of the country’s most storied sports franchises and counts Prime Minister Benjamin Netanyahu and President Reuven Rivlin among its fans.
 It is seen as a potent symbol of the Israeli working class at the heart of Netanyahu’s nationalist base.

 But in recent years, it has drawn negative attention for its refusal to integrate.
-Israel’s Arab minority makes up roughly 20% of the country’s population and Arab players star on rival teams and the national squad.
+Israel’s Arab minority makes up roughly 20% of the country’s population, and Arab players star on rival teams and the national squad.

 Club officials have in the past said their hands were tied by a hardcore base of fans who wield significant clout over personnel decisions.
 A small group of fans, known as “La Familia,” have chanted “death to Arabs” and other profanities toward opposing Arab players.